MBAllely/bash_scripts/README.md

 6. (optional) customize your terminal theme to complement your SICK NEW SETTINGS (and guarantee readbility).
 I chose the theme 'pro' and set it to default.

-BUGS
+## BUGS

-It'll open all new tabs at ~/ which is slightly annoying but completely workable.
+It'll open every new tabs at `~/` which is slightly annoying but completely workable.
 If you figure out how to fix it, pls let me know how you did it.